ChrisMuir/Zillow/README.md

 - You will need to edit the input parameter of function `init_driver` within `zillow_runfile.py` to point to the local path of your web driver program (required by Selenium).
 - The max return for each search term (i.e. each zip code) is 520 home listings.
+- Zillow will periodically throw up a CAPTCHA page.
+The script is designed to pause scraping indefinitely until the user has manually completed the CAPTCHA requirements (at which point it should resume scraping).
 - There tends to be a small amount of NA's on every search, however foreclosure properties seem to be more likely to return NA's.
 So the more foreclosures there are in a search, the more NA's there will be.